Eldrinn-Elantey/GTNH-FTI-Faithful-ResourcePack/.github/ISSUE_TEMPLATE/redrawing-the-original-texture.md

 ---
-name: Redrawing the original texture
+name: (old) Redrawing the original texture
 about: It is necessary to redraw the original texture to the specified quality while preserving the style
 title: Redrawing the original texture